vtexdocs/help-center-content/docs/announcements/en/2021-04-07-practical-guides-for-b2b-commerce.md

 This documentation presents the main resources available on the platform for different B2B ecommerce scenarios.

-<div class="alert alert-info">This is just the beginning!
-In the coming months, we will gather all B2B documentation in a <a href="https://help.vtex.com/en/category/b2b--3BQkex089ohYNodLZKKrhi">specific section</a> in the VTEX Help Center.</div>
+>ℹ️ This is just the beginning!
+In the coming months, we will gather all B2B documentation in a [specific section](https://help.vtex.com/en/category/b2b--3BQkex089ohYNodLZKKrhi) in the VTEX Help Center.